Top 10 FAQs for Student VeteransUpdated: March 29, 2021

-In the fall, the VA is processing more claims so the process may take longer.
-It is always a good idea to give yourself and your budget a couple of months buffer.
-If you are using the Montgomery GI Bill or GI Bill for Selected Reserve, you need to verify you enrollment monthly for you payment to be released.
-If you sign up for direct deposit, you will also receive your payment faster than a mailed check.
+In the fall, the VA is processing more claims, so the process may take longer.
+It is always a good idea to give yourself and your budget a couple of months’ buffer.
+If you are using the Montgomery GI Bill or GI Bill for Selected Reserve, you need to verify your enrollment monthly for your payment to be released.
+If you sign up for direct deposit, you will receive your payment faster than a mailed check.

 If you are counting on your GI Bill BAH allowance for food and shelter and your payment has not arrived, you do not need to be homeless.
-There are many VSOs that can help you.
+Many VSOs can help you.
 To check the status of your enrollment and/or payment, you can call 888-GIBILL-1 (888-442-4551).
-You can select the option for an automated update or speak to a claims specialist.
+You can select an automated update or speak to a claims specialist.